Rating — 4.8·15 min·July 9, 2024

 Stage deliverables:

-• Lean canvas — a document describing essential information about your startup
+• Lean canvas — a document describing essential information about your project

 Roles involved: product owner, project manager, business analyst

-The only way to succeed in a defined niche is to give your potential customers the design and functionality they want and need.
+The only way to reach your business goals with your new product is to give your potential users the design and functionality they want and need.
 Here’s when a value proposition canvas comes in handy.
-A value proposition canvas connects the product you plan to launch with customers’ real needs.
+A value proposition canvas connects the product you plan to launch with users’ real needs.

-A value proposition canvas is built on top of a business model canvas.
-It offers a detailed, structured description of the Customer Segment element of your business model canvas.
+A value proposition canvas is built on top of a business model canvas or lean canvas.
+It offers a more detailed, structured description of the customers or users outlined in your business model canvas.
 In your value proposition canvas, you highlight the value your product will provide.

-This document includes two interconnected components — a customer profile and a value map — that describe critical features of your user persona and product, respectively.
-Customer jobs, gains, and pains fall under the customer profile.
+This document includes two interconnected components — a user profile and a value map — that describe critical features of your user persona and product, respectively.
+User tasks, gains, and pains fall under the user profile.
 Product and services, gain creators, and pain relievers fall under the value map.

 Value proposition canvas

-Customer jobs — Tasks users may want to solve with your app
+Customer jobs — Problems users want to solve with your app

 Gain creators — Features that create value for users

-Pain relievers —Things that address users’ pain points
+Pain relievers —Features that address users’ pain points

-The more precisely the components of the customer profile are reflected in the value map, the better the chances your product will be popular and in demand.
+The more precisely the components of the customer profile are reflected in the value map, the better the chances of building a valuable product.

 Stage deliverables:

-• Value proposition canvas — a graph describing connections between a customer profile and a value map
+• Value proposition canvas — a diagram describing connections between a user profile and the value map

-• Product vision — description of problems your product is expected to solve and how it will solve them
+• Product vision — description of problems your product solves and how it solves them

-Competition is intense and cruel.
-Even if it seems like your idea is one of a kind, existing products may already satisfy user demands and leave no space for your app.
+Competition is intense and can be cruel.
+Even if you build an AI-powered SaaS product and think that its AI-powered features are your competitive advantage, existing products may already satisfy user demands and leave no space for your app.

 Thus, comprehensive market analysis is the next step of the project discovery phase.
 What’s the point of researching your target market?

-• It allows you to get to know your competitors’ strengths and weaknesses.
+• You learn about your competitors’ strengths and weaknesses.

-• It’s a way to find out about similar startups that failed (or are about to fail) and avoid their mistakes.
+• You learn about similar products that failed (or are failing) and avoid their mistakes.

 1. Identify similar businesses.

-2. Analyze their products, investigate users’ feedback, and even try them ourselves.
+2. Analyze their products, investigate their users’ feedback, and even try similar products ourselves.

-3. Find existing problems and decide how the product can meet them.
+3. Find problems other businesses’ products don’t solve and decide how your product can solve them.

 4. Conduct SWOT analysis to reveal strengths, weaknesses, opportunities, and threats.